ringcentral/ringcentral-api-docs/docs/notifications/push-notifications/quick-start.md

     ### Install RingCentral Python SDK

     ```bash
-    $ pip install ringcentral
+    $ pip install ringcentral python-dotenv
     ```

+    ### Download and edit a `.env` file

+	Follow the instructions found in our guide to [running Developer Guide code samples](../../basics/code-samples/).
+Or:

+	1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
+	2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above..

     ### Create and Edit pubnub_notification.py

-    Create a file called <tt>pubnub_notification.py</tt>.
-Be sure to edit the variables in ALL CAPS with your app and user credentials.
-Be sure to also set the recipient's phone number.
+    Create a file called <tt>pubnub_notification.py</tt> using the contents below.

     ```python
     {!> code-samples/pubnub/quick-start.py !}
     ```

-    ### Run Your Code
+    ### Run your code

     You are almost done.
-Now run your script and send an SMS message to the phone number specified in the <RINGCENTRAL_USERNAME>.
+Now run your script.

     ```bash
     $ python pubnub_notification.py